Training dynamic models using early exits for automatic speech recognition on resource-constrained devices: Conclusion and future works

 \section{Conclusion and future works}

-In this paper, we investigated early-exit architectures for ASR by comparing the training and inference of three models, two based on a Conformer architecture and one based on Wav2Vec2.
-We demonstrated the benefits of training models from scratch using early-exit, as compared to fine-tuning a pre-trained model, on three datasets.
-Future works will investigate weighting schemes for the compound loss in Eq.~\ref{eq:jointloss} or alternative training strategies~\cite{scardapane2020}, including distillation (similar to \cite{geng2021romebert}) from upper layers of the model. \\ { \begin{spacing}{0.85}
+In this paper, we have investigated early-exit architectures for ASR by comparing the training and inference of models based on the Conformer and on pre-trained models (Wav2Vec2 and WavLM).
+In contrast to previous studies, we bring additional attention to the training dynamics of early-exit models.
+In particular, we demonstrated the benefits of training models from scratch using early exits, as compared to fine-tuning a pre-trained model, on three datasets.
+Future works will investigate weighting schemes for the compound loss in Eq.~\ref{eq:jointloss} or alternative training strategies~\cite{scardapane2020}, including distillation (similar to \cite{geng2021romebert}) from upper layers.
+Additionally, methods to approximate confidence-based methods for exit selection could improve their practicality on low-resource devices. \\ { \begin{spacing}{0.85}

-\textbf{Acknowledgments.} This work was partially funded by the PNRR ICSC National Research Centre for High Performance Computing, Big Data and Quantum Computing (CN00000013), under the NRRP MUR program funded by the NextGenerationEU.
-We also acknowledge support from the JSALT 2023 workshop, hosted at Le Mans University, France, and sponsored by Johns Hopkins University with unrestricted gifts from Amazon, Facebook, Google, and Microsoft. \end{spacing} }
+\textbf{Acknowledgments.} This work was partially funded by the PNRR ICSC National Research Centre for High Performance Computing, Big Data and Quantum Computing (CN00000013), and by PNRR project FAIR - Future AI Research (PE00000013) under the NRRP MUR program funded by the NextGenerationEU.
+We also acknowledge support from the JSALT23 workshop, hosted at Le Mans University, France, and sponsored by Johns Hopkins University with unrestricted gifts from Amazon, Facebook, Google, and Microsoft. \end{spacing} }

 \begin{small}

 \end{small}